Angie marie: she/her

 • SheJumps Oregon Community Ambassador

-Some of my favorite adventures so far:
+Some favorite adventures so far:

-• running a solo 50k through sand dunes
+• Running a solo 50k through sand dunes

-• hiking Rim to Rim to Rim through the Grand Canyon
+• Hiking Rim to Rim to Rim through the Grand Canyon

-• spending 5 weeks in Brazil
+• Spending 5 weeks in Brazil

-• rafting through the Grand Canyon for 3 weeks
+• Rafting through the Grand Canyon for 3 weeks

-• trekking to Everest Base Camp
+• Trekking to Everest Base Camp

-• river guiding on the Colorado and Green Rivers
+• River guiding on the Colorado and Green Rivers

-• raising $3,000 for charity through climbing volcanoes (including Mt.
+• Raising $3,000 for charity through climbing volcanoes (including Mt.
 Rainier)

 • Biking 206 miles from Seattle to Portland (128 on Day 1, the rest on Day 2, after never having biked more than 35 miles in a day)

-Oh yeah, and I wear dresses on mountaintops to show that
+PS: I wear dresses on mountaintops to show that

 1. There's no one way to look outdoorsy.